 When you need extra storage in your home, you can just buy some containers and plop them wherever you please.
 Vans, however, rarely provide enough space to afford this luxury.
 You can expect storage to play an essential role in overall organization — thus, the earlier you start planning your vanlife storage set-up, the better.
 Here are some key tips to keep in mind:

 - Build more storage than you think you need: A common mistake many vanlifers make is underestimating the amount of campervan storage space they need.
-The last thing you want to do is leave items lying around because you don’t have enough storage.
+The last thing you want to do is leave items lying around because your van layout doesn’t have enough storage.

 - Make sure daily-use items are easily accessible: When storing objects, divide them into two categories: items used frequently and infrequently.
 Daily-use items (such as clothes, cookware and gear) should be in the most accessible van storage bins.